Assassination of Benazir Bhutto: United Nations inquiry

-UN Secretary General Ban Ki-moon announced on 5 February 2009 to send a commission to investigate Benazir Bhutto's assassination on Government of Pakistan's request.
+UN Secretary-General Ban Ki-moon announced on 5 February 2009 that at the Government of Pakistan's request, a commission would be sent to investigate Bhutto's assassination.
 Armed with a modest mandate and a limited timeframe, a three-member team arrived at Islamabad on 16 July 2009.
 The unit, headed by the Chilean diplomat Heraldo Muñoz, found themselves plunged into a murky world of conspiracy theories, power politics and conflicting agendas.
-Muñoz was supported by the Indonesian official Marzuki Darusman and Peter Fitzgerald, a retired Irish police officer who headed the initial inquiry into the assassination of Lebanese Premier Rafik Hariri in 2005.
+Muñoz was supported by the Indonesian official Marzuki Darusman and Peter FitzGerald, a retired Irish police officer who headed the initial inquiry into the assassination of Lebanese Premier Rafik Hariri in 2005.

-The UN was asked to send a team to dispel a conspiracy theory which claimed that Zardari himself orchestrated his wife's death; a notion most analysts dismissed because of absence of any concrete evidence.
+The UN was asked to send a team to dispel a conspiracy theory that claimed that Zardari himself had orchestrated his wife's death, a notion most analysts dismissed because of absence of any concrete evidence.
 Basically the UN team's mandate was to "establish the facts and circumstances of the assassination" and not to undertake a criminal investigation, which remained responsibility of the Pakistani authorities.

 A formal investigation by the United Nations commenced.
 The report concluded that the security measures provided to Bhutto by the government were "fatally insufficient and ineffective".
-Furthermore, the report states that the treatment of the crime scene after her death "goes beyond mere incompetence".
-The report states that "police actions and omissions, including the hosing down of the crime scene and failure to collect and preserve evidence, inflicted irreparable damage to the investigation."
+Furthermore, the report stated that the treatment of the crime scene after her death went "beyond mere incompetence".
+The report stated that "police actions and omissions, including the hosing down of the crime scene and failure to collect and preserve evidence, inflicted irreparable damage to the investigation".